ldoocy/project_template/README.md

 We chose this dimension of personality because introversion and extraversion relate directly to social interactions and how individuals behave around others.

 ### Model Development
 We relied on an interdisciplinary research approach to develop our model, drawing from the social sciences, mathematics, and computer science.
-To support this integration and to build a shared mental model, we utilized a novel framework to conceptualize ABM for interdisciplinary teams ([Garibay, Gunaratne, Yousefi, & Scheinert, 2018](#references)).
+To support this integration and to build a shared mental model, we utilized a novel framework to conceptualize ABM and build a shared mental model within interdisciplinary teams ([Garibay, Gunaratne, Yousefi, & Scheinert, 2018](#references)).
 The result is an ABM canvas based on this framework, shown in Figure 6.

 ![canvas](images/fig6_abm_canvas.png) |
 :--- |